 3. Individuals with non-cancerous (benign) bone tumors:

 Paget’s disease of the bone is a benign condition that causes painful and deformed bones.
-It mostly occurs in people older than 60 years of age.
-And results in the formation of abnormal bone tissue.
+It mostly occurs in people older than 60 years of age, which results in the formation of abnormal bone tissue.
 The bones affected are usually dense, thick, brittle and weak.
 They may be susceptible to a fracture.
 While Paget’s disease is not fatal, it increases the risk of developing osteosarcoma.
 Osteosarcoma develops in 1% of cases when the tumor affects many bones.
 A non-cancerous bone tumor-like osteochondroma (or chondroma) can sometimes develop into chondrosarcoma.

-Also, people with hereditary multiple exostoses (HME) have an increased risk of developing chondrosarcoma.
+Also, people with multiple hereditary exostoses (HME) have an increased risk of developing chondrosarcoma.
 It causes lumps to grow most commonly in the limb bones.
 This condition mostly shows appearance in childhood but not in all cases.
 It is inherited by people who have a close relative who has bone cancer.

 Ollier’s disease, also known as enchondromatosis, causes several benign tumors in the cartilage.
-This disease increases the risk of developing chondrostoma.
+This disease increases the risk of developing chondroblastostoma.
 Furthermore, Maffucci’s syndrome is a benign condition that causes abnormally shaped bones.
 Approximately 20 – 40 % of people